tinacms/tinacms/packages/react-tinacms-github/README.md

 ### Image formats for preview

-Currently, the media manager and github media store only supports previews for image files of the following formats: '.jpg', '.jpeg', '.png', '.webp', '.svg'.
+Currently, the media manager and GitHub media store only supports previews for image files of the following formats: '.jpg', '.jpeg', '.png', '.webp', '.svg'.
 Other file types will show a file icon instead of an image preview in the media manager.

 ## Authentication